Abhineetsahay/E-commerce/README.md

 ## Technologies Used
 - **Frontend**: React.js, Redux, React Router, Axios, React-Toastify
 - **Backend**: Node.js, Express.js, MongoDB, Mongoose, JWT
+## Known Issues

+### Issue 1: Inconsistent Behavior with "Add to Cart" Button

+- **Description**: After adding an item to the cart, the "Add to Cart" button changes to "Go to Cart."
+However, after refreshing the page, the button reverts to its original state.
+- **Status**: Investigating.
+- **Workaround**: Manually navigate to the cart page after adding items.

+### Issue 2: Quantity Increase Error

+- **Description**: Increasing the quantity of an item in the cart sometimes results in errors or inconsistent behavior.
+- **Status**: Investigating.
+- **Workaround**: Avoid modifying item quantities until the issue is resolved.

+### Issue 3: Lack of Database for Total Amount

+- **Description**: Currently, there is no database integration to store the total amount of the cart.
+- **Status**: Planning for implementation.
+- **Solution**: Integrate a database to store and manage the total amount of the cart.

+### Future Feature Suggestions

+- **Product Description Page**: Consider adding a detailed product description page for each item.
+- **Additional Signup Methods**: Explore adding alternative signup methods such as signup with Google or social media accounts.

+### Other Known Issues

+- *Insert description of other known issues here.*

 ## Getting Started
 1. Clone the repository: `git clone <repository-url>`